-GUIDANCE 121REG80 GUIDANCE FOR REGULATION 80 OF ANR-121 - GENERAL
+GUIDANCE 135REG82 GUIDANCE FOR REGULATION 82 OF ANR-135 - GENERAL

-- 1 Regulation 80(2) and the Second Schedule identify a list of equipment and instrument that do not need to be approved by the DGCA.
+- Regulation 82(2) and the Second Schedule identify a list of equipment and instrument that do not need to be approved by the DGCA.
 It should be noted that some items are not considered equipment nor instrument and do not need to be approved by the DGCA.
-The following items listed in ANR-121 (in the Third Schedule) are therefore not required to be included in Second Schedule:
+The following items that are listed in ANR-135 (in the Third Schedule) therefore need not be included in Second Schedule:

-- (a) Glucose toffee tablets;
+- (a) Glucose toffee tablets; and

 - (b) Fresh water.

-GUIDANCE 121REG81 GUIDANCE FOR REGULATION 81 OF ANR-121 - INOPERATIVE INSTRUMENTS AND EQUIPMENT
+GUIDANCE 135REG83 GUIDANCE FOR REGULATION 83 OF ANR-135 - INOPERATIVE INSTRUMENTS AND EQUIPMENT

-- 1 In seeking the DGCA's permission under Regulation 81(1) of ANR-121, the AOC holder should provide the DGCA with the following: - (a) The circumstances under which the aircraft without the required instruments or equipment, or with any required instrument or equipment inoperative, would need to continue the flight; - (b) The mitigating actions taken to assure the flight may be conducted safely; - (c) The safety assessment relating to flight operations and airworthiness performed by competent personnel; - (d) Assurance that coordination with all relevant personnel or departments for the safe management of the affected flight is completed. - 2 The DGCA may consider authorising the AOC holder to dispatch an aircraft without the required instruments or equipment, or with any required instrument or equipment inoperative.
-The authorisation would be subject to specific limitations depending on the nature of the flight, complexity of the aircraft involved, the technical and operational support which can be provided, the establishment of procedures to ensure such dispatches can be carried out safely.
-As required by Regulation 82, such authorisation shall be incorporated in the MEL. - 3 In relation to Regulation 81(5) of ANR-121, the AOC holder may seek the DGCA's approval to allow operations to continue with one or more inoperative emergency exit on a certain type of aeroplane.
-The AOC holder should conduct a risk assessment and justify that an acceptable level of safety is maintained.
-The risk assessment should take into account, - (a) The total number of exits available; - (b) The total number of passengers; - (c) The capacity of remaining life rafts (after discounting the life rafts associated with the proposed number of inoperative exits). - 4 In relation to Regulation 81(5)(b)(v) ANR-121, the acceptable means of marking include: - (a) A conspicuous barrier strap or rope across the inoperative exit; and - (b) A red circular placard of at least 23 cm in diameter with a horizontal white bar across it bearing the words "No Exit" in red letter.
+- In seeking the DGCA permission under Regulation 83(1), the AOC holder should provide the DGCA with the following: - (a) The circumstances under which the aircraft without the required instruments or equipment, or with any required instrument or equipment inoperative, would need to proceed; - (b) The mitigating actions taken to assure the flight may be conducted safely; - (c) The safety assessment, particularly in the areas of flight operations and airworthiness, performed by competent personnel; - (d) Assurance that coordination with all relevant personnel or departments for the safe management of the affected flight is completed. - The DGCA may consider authorising the AOC holder to dispatch an aircraft without the required instruments or equipment, or with any required instrument or equipment inoperative.
+The authorisation would be subject to specific limitations depending on the complexity of the aircraft involved, the technical and operational support which can be provided, the establishment of procedures to ensure such dispatches can be carried out safely.
+As required by Regulation 83, such authorisation shall be incorporated in the MEL. - In relation to Regulation 83(5), the AOC holder may seek the DGCA's approval to allow operations to continue with one or more inoperative emergency exit on a certain type of aircraft.
+The AOC holder should conduct a risk assessment and satisfy the DGCA that an acceptable level of safety is maintained.
+The risk assessment should take into account, - (a) The total number of exits available: - (b) The total number of passengers; - (c) The capacity of remaining life rafts (after discounting the life rafts associated with the proposed number of inoperative exits)

+- 4 In relation to Regulation 83(5)(b)(v), the acceptable means of marking include: - (a) A conspicuous barrier strap or rope across the inoperative exit; and - (b) A red circular placard of at least 23 cm in diameter with a horizontal white bar across it bearing the words "No Exit" in red letter.

-GUIDANCE 121REG82 GUIDANCE FOR REGULATION 82 OF ANR-121 - MINIMUM EQUIPMENT LIST
+GUIDANCE 135REG84 GUIDANCE FOR REGULATION 84 OF ANR-135 - MINIMUM EQUIPMENT LIST